 At the end of the Project's operational life, all components will be shut down and disconnected.
-Temporary staging and laydown areas will be constructed and all decommissioning activities will be carried out within these designated areas.
+Temporary staging and laydown areas will then be constructed and all decommissioning activities will be carried out within these designated areas.
 During decommissioning activities, erosion and sedimentation control measures will be implemented, as required.

-Delivery of decommissioning equipment and transportation of dismantled Project components from the PSA will use Municipality of Chatham-Kent and provincial roads.
-North Kent Wind 1 will prepare a traffic management plan, if required.
+Delivery of decommissioning equipment and transportation of dismantled Project components from the Project area will use County of Essex, Town of Lakeshore and provincial roads.
+Belle River Wind will prepare a traffic management plan, if required.
 The decommissioning contractor will oversee the implementation of the traffic management plan, as required, during the Project decommissioning phase, which may include measures such as signage, road closures, speed restrictions, truck lighting, dust control, load restrictions and equipment inspections.
 The decommissioning contractor will ensure that road damage and traffic congestion are avoided, where possible, and suitable repair and mitigation measures are in place.